drewboswell/converge/README.md

 Managing configuration is hard.
 Sometimes you need simplicity, like a few key-value properties.
 Sometimes you realize that a lot of your data is similar and you wish you could apply abstraction to share and reuse them.

 This is where **converge** comes in.
 Choose your logic engines:
-* Readers: read data from your backends
+* Readers: get data from your backends
-* Pre-Filters: filter the read data before resolution
+* Pre-Filters: filter data before resolution
 * Resolvers: convert abstract data to resolved data
 * Post-Filters: filter resolved data (*example: search & replace values, inject data post resolution*)
 * Writers: output your data to the format and backend of your choice

 Abstract hierarchies of data chewed up and spit out to your liking.

 # How it works